aleju/mario-ai/README.md

 * You can stop the training via `Tools -> Reset Lua VM`.
 * If you want to restart the training from scratch (e.g. for a second run), you will have to delete the files in `learned/`.
 Note that you can sometimes keep the replay memory and train a new network with it.

 You can test the model using `test.lua`.
-Don't expect it to always finish the model.
-It will likely still die a lot, especially if you ended on a bad set of parameters.
+Don't expect it to always finish the level.
+It will likely still die a lot, especially if you ended the training on a bad set of parameters.